franklauder/franklauder.github.io/_projects/2024-02-04-energyDashboard-project.md

 <a href="https://lauderf20.shinyapps.io/nyDashboard/" class="button button--large">New York Energy Dashboard Project</a>

-In addition, I created a smaller scale dashboard with Tableau using only energy and census data at the  county level.
+In addition, I've created a smaller scale dashboard with Tableau using only energy and census data at the  county level.
 The Tableau Public link can be accessed via the below link.

 <a href="https://public.tableau.com/views/NewYorkEnergyEfficiencyMonitoring/NYEnergyEfficiencyDashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link" class="button button--large">New York Energy Tableau Dashboard </a>